Possibility results for graph clustering: A novel consistency axiom: Axiomatic Approach to Graph Clustering

 A direct generalisation of Kleinberg's definition of clustering algorithm, Eq.~\eqref{eqn:clus-algo-Kleinberg}, is

-Kleinberg's original axioms make sense in this setting, however a possibility result now holds: the function that returns the connected components of the graph representation of $d$ (as above), is clearly scale-invariant, rich and consistent (cf.~\citep{laarhoven:2014}).
+Kleinberg's original axioms make sense in this setting, however a possibility result now holds: the function that returns the connected components of the graph representation of $d$ (as above), is clearly scale-invariant, rich and consistent (cf.~\cite{laarhoven:2014}).

-The issue is that 0 is a special numerical value: it is the absolute minimum for any pairwise distance, and does not scale ($c\cdot0=0$ for all $c$).
-In particular, although Scale-Invariance does not change the underlying graph, the Consistency axiom can create and eliminate edges.
+The main issue with Eq.~\eqref{eq:CA1} is that the graph becomes irrelevant: although Scale-Invariance does not change the underlying graph, the Consistency axiom can create and eliminate edges, by setting their values to zero, or not zero.
 Hence this approach focuses on the set $X$ rather than on a fixed graph $G$.

-\begin{remark} If we also allow an absolute maximum distance, $\infty$, then $1/d$ is a similarity function in the sense of \citep{laarhoven:2014} and Consistency for $d$ is equivalent to Consistent Improvement \citep{laarhoven:2014} for $1/d$. \end{remark}